-- In a pinch, protractors can be used as spoons. ract - On the move-in day, if you let your parents go through edi your orientation kit first, there is a VERY uncomfortable e, us silence when they see the condoms. you - People in the Columbia Lake Townhouses do not like you won • taking the abbreviated version of their residence's name lovi and trying to sound it out. lar - You should do your best to get on the Dean's List, because s ift then you are allowed into the Dean's office, and let's just say there's a big bowl of candy to take from there. - Telling jokes you heard at 5:00 am during tie guard will not help hata • you pick up, as what was funny then is incoherent rambling now. mati - A good pick-up line is, "What's your co-op stream?" nica - Through an odd warping of space-time, profs are able to ooks talk for 2 hours in a 50 minute period.
-EWS - e the The more you learned in OAC, the more you have to unlearn in MATH 135 and 137. item - If your roommate is an engineer, you had best sleep with e em your tie on to protect it.
-Much in the same way (s)he will fou sleep with their hardhat on. - pin Hypnotized jocks are more fun than a barrel of monkeys. - Imprint absorbs twice as much liquid as the other leading brand of paper towels. epor - ieve Software Engineers do not like being called "Softies", but that's what they're called. - You can easily tell who is paying their own tuition instead of their parents because they tend to be the people who wear bike helmets.
-It doesn't seem so dorky when you have a fixed dollar amount as to how much your brain is worth. - There is nothing that your frosh leaders can tell you that you can't litan learn from this issue of mathNEWS. - ou'r You must either be a fan of Dave Matthews Band, hip-hop, or techno.
-There is nothing else playing in the residence. - Assignments that take 3 days to do a week before the deadline can - be done in half an hour the night before. - You should have taken the blue pill.
+- On the move-in day, if you let your parents go through your orientation kit first, there is a VERY uncomfortable silence when they see the condoms. - People in the Columbia Lake Townhouses do not like you taking the abbreviated version of their residence's name and trying to sound it out. - You should do your best to get on the Dean's List, because then you are allowed into the Dean's office, and let's just say there's a big bowl of candy to take from there. - ical The Comfy Lounge has always smelt like that. ata - Telling jokes you heard at 5:00 am during tie guard will not help you pick up, as what was funny then is incoherent ical rambling now. oks, - A good pick-up line is, "What's your co-op stream?" - Through an odd warping of space-time, profs are able to talk for 2 hours in a 50 minute period. - The more you learned in OAC, the more you have to unlearn in MATH 135 and 137. - If your roommate is an engineer, you had best sleep with your tie on to protect it.
+Much in the same way (s)he will ink sleep with their hardhat on.

+Hypnotized jocks are more fun than a barrel of monkeys.

+- Imprint absorbs twice as much liquid as the other leading brand of paper towels. - Software Engineers do not like being called "Softies," but that's their name regardless of the undertone. - RIM was cool enough to give "Beaners" to all the mathies and engineers; people in Arts got something called "The Shaft."
+[John Shaft? - TaxiEd] - You must either be a fan of Dave Matthews Band, hip-hop, or techno.
+There is nothing else playing in the residence. - You should have taken the blue pill.